2022 Portuguese legislative election: Voting during COVID-19

 In January 2022, Portugal was experiencing rising infection rates as the SARS-CoV-2 Omicron variant had a prevalence of 93% among variants in the country.
 Because of this situation, thousands of voters were likely to be in isolation on 30 January, election day.
 To address this situation, the government asked for legal advice regarding the issue from the Portuguese Attorney-General's Office.
 On 19 January, the government announced that isolated voters would be able to vote on election day and recommended that these voters cast a ballot during the last hour the polls were open, between 6pm and 7pm 30 January.

 Early voting

 Voters were also able to vote early, which happened on 23 January, one week before election day.
 Voters had to register between 16 and 20 January 2022 in order to be eligible to cast an early ballot.
 By the 20 January deadline, 315,785 voters had requested to vote early, a number well below expectations.
 On 23 January, 285,848 voters (90.5 percent of voters that requested) cast an early ballot.

 Parties

 Parliamentary factions

-The table below lists the parties represented in the Assembly of the Republic during the 14th legislature (2019–2022) and that also contested the 2022 elections: